hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 signature.
 CCL digital signatures are scripts that, when executed, verify the digital signature.
 The primary challenge with CCL digital signatures is the reference to the external data that was hashed when calculating the signature.
-CCL uses an "open-read-close" sequence along with application specific identifiers to specify what data storage unit (e.g. file, stream, object), and which bytes to read from the data storage unit for the hash calculation.
+CCL uses an "open-read-close" sequence along with application-specific identifiers to specify what data storage unit to open (e.g. file, stream, object), and which bytes to read from the data storage unit for the hash calculation.

-If we assume that this is a digital signature for a text file named `foo.txt` and the entire file was signed and that the binary-to-text encoding scheme used is hexidecimal and the hash algorithm used was SHA256 and the public key encryption algorithm used was Ed25519, then the CCL digital signature would look like the following:
+If we assume that the following is a digital signature for a text file named `foo.txt` and the entire file was signed and that the binary-to-text encoding scheme used is hexidecimal and the hash algorithm used was SHA256 and the public key encryption algorithm used was Ed25519, then the CCL digital signature would look like the following:

 ```
 418391ff353d77113568a05ac5cdc2d03278811c99b6531f3cbb7e08625c63bdecbf969b28a2b1af54aa84ebe79bc4d8efce151c4f24647083f11773165d6d04 Hex DECODE 1425ffb6c0cba6e6c23ca29f22bc3881cf924241dc683d7bb3b188ea2ff38966 Hex DECODE da839060538e293c20756d9059ab71db Hex DECODE Ed25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH =
 ```

-The execution goes like this:
+To understand and verify this digital signature it needs to be executed like
+so:

 1) The digital signature hexidecimal is pushed followed by the `Hex` encoding identifier and the opcode to decode the text to binary.
 The result is the